hyperledger/aries-rfcs/features/0037-present-proof/README.md

         "<cred_def_id>": "<iso_8601_datetime>",
         ...
     }

 }
 ```

 The preview identifies attributes, predicates, and non-revocation timestamps by credential definition identifier.
 Note that this composition assumes that any presentation can include information from at most one credential per credential definition; such an approach mitigates corroboration risk.

+#### Attributes

+The mandatory `"attributes"` key maps to a list (possibly empty to propose a presentation with no attributes) of specifications, one per attribute.
+Each such specification proposes its attribute's characteristics for creation within a presentation.

+##### Attribute Name

+The mandatory `"name"` key maps to the name of the attribute.

+##### Attribute Metadata

+The optional `"mime-type"` and `"encoding"` keys specify any MIME type and encoding metadata pertaining to the attribute.
+Their values default to `"text/plain"` and `null` respectively.

+##### Claim Filter

+The mandatory `"claim_filter"` key maps to an object with zero or more criteria disjunctively (via "or") applicable to the attribute as a claim.
+If the `"claim_filter"` specifies zero such criteria, the preview proposes that the presentation set the attribute as self-attested.

+Claim filter keys include:

+* `"schema_id"` to specify a schema identifier
+* `"cred_def_id"` to specify a credential definition identifier
+* any other criteria that both the holder and verifier understand in the context of presentation creation.

-##### Attributes
+##### Value

-The `"attributes"` key maps zero or more credential definition identifiers to one or more inner objects; each such inner object maps an attribute name to its respective MIME types, encodings, and values (all optional) for the presentation:

-* the prover may include a MIME type and/or encoding per attribute in the preview for verifier information on how to interpret its value
-* the value itself may be absent at this stage; its omission in the preview indicates its ultimate inclusion in the presentation itself.

-Any attribute specified per credential definition identifier must belong to its corresponding credential definition.
-In this way the structure excludes a bait-and-switch where the prover has credentials on multiple credential definitions with common attribute names (e.g., `name`, `score`).

-For consistency and completeness, an empty production `"{}"` as the value for the `"attributes"` key denotes that the preview specifies zero attributes.
+The `"value"` key maps to the proposed value of the attribute to reveal within the presentation.
+An attribute specification must specify a `"value"`, a non-empty `"claim_filter"`, or both:

+* if the `"value"` key is present and the `"claim_filter"` is empty, the preview proposes a self-attested attribute;
+* if the `"value"` key is present and the `"claim_filter"` is non-empty, the preview proposes verifiable claim to reveal in presentation;
+* if the `"value"` key is absent and the `"claim_filter"` is non-empty, the preview proposes verifiable claim not to reveal in presentation.

-##### Predicates
+#### Predicates

-The `"predicates"` key maps zero or more credential definition identifiers to one or more inner objects; each such inner object maps predicate names to their respective attributes and thresholds for the presentation.
+The mandatory `"predicates"` key maps zero or more credential definition identifiers to one or more inner objects; each such inner object maps predicate names to their respective attributes and thresholds for the presentation.
 Each predicate name identifies its comparison operator: `"<"`, `"<="`, `">"`, `">="`.
 Each attribute so specified per credential definition identifier must belong to its corresponding credential definition.

 For consistency and completeness, an empty production `"{}"` as the value for the `"predicates"` key denotes that the preview specifies zero predicates.

-##### Non-Revocation Timestamps
+#### Non-Revocation Timestamps

 The `"non_revocation_times"` key maps zero or more credential definition identifiers to ISO 8601 datetimes, each of which offers an instant where the prover or verifier proposes inclusion of proof of the non-revocation of its corresponding credential in the presentation.